PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_V2_OMOPV5_DRAFT_ETL_Conventions.md

 - Chart availability
 - DRG (requires special logic - see Note 1 below)
 - Tobacco Status
+- PROs (information and format provided by the DCC)

 Use the following table to populate observation_concept_ids for the observations listed above.
 The vocabulary column is used to highlight non-standard codes from vocabulary_id='Observation Type' and vocabulary_id='PCORNet' and one newly added standard concept from vocabulary_id='SNOMED'.